-Within light-water reactor technology in the United States, there are two sub-categories: boiling water reactors (BWRs) and pwressurized water reactors (PWRs).
+Within light-water reactor technology in the United States, there are two sub-categories: boiling water reactors (BWRs) and pwresurized water reactors (PWRs).
 BWRs boil water into steam in the reactor core and use the steam to drive a turbine to produce electricity.
 The steam is then condensed back into water using a condenser and recycled back into the reactor.
 PWRs prevent water from boiling in the reactor by using a pressurizer system.
 Thus a secondary loop is needed where the primary water in the core heats the secondary loop of water which turns into steam.
 Like a BWR, the steam is used to drive a turbine to produce electricity.
 The steam is then condensed back into water and recycled through the loop to be reheated.

 - Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

-- O Gas-Cooled Fast Reactors
+- Gas-Cooled Fast Reactors

 - Micro-Reactors

 A third type of reactor, used primarily in Canada, is a "heavy water reactor."
 These reactors use a form of water that is naturally occurring but rare, called deuterium, or heavy water, giving the technology its name CANDU, for Canadian Deuterium Uranium.
 (The name is also a play on the slang phrase, "can do.")
 Heavy water (D2O) is similar to light water but the hydrogen atoms have an extra neutron attached to them and thus are less prone to scavenge another from the neutron flow in the reactor core.
 Canada's heavy water reactors have several advantages, one of which is that they can run on natural uranium.
 CANDU reactors also have the added benefit that the reactor core can be refueled without shutting the reactor down.
 This is known as online refueling.
 It avoids the need to shut down for several weeks every 18 months or 2 years.
-Canada operates a fleet of heavy water reactors and has committed to extending their operating lives.
+Canada operates a fleet of heavy water reactors and has committed to extending their operating lives and is also expected to demonstrate advanced nuclear energy projects by the end of the decade.